Vonage-Community/reference-client_sdk-ios-android-js-node-deno-usecases/docs/whatsapp-integration.md

 To create a WhatsApp Business account, follow these steps:

 - Go to the [Vonage Dashboard](https://dashboard.nexmo.com/), and navigate to **External Accounts > WhatsApp > Set up my WhatsApp Business Account**.
-- Click on the button and choose a Facebook business account (or create a new one if you don't have it).
+- Click on the button and choose a Facebook business account (or create a new one if you do not have it yet).
 - Follow the instructions provided to create a WhatsApp Business account.
 - You can even use the LVN linked to the account as the phone number.
 - If you already have a WhatsApp Business account linked to that phone number, please delete it and migrate all your chats following this guide: [Migrate Existing WhatsApp Number to a Business Account](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started/migrate-existing-whatsapp-number-to-a-business-account).